-103.3.1.2 Principal design professional
+102.3.1.2 Principal design professional

-The building, facility or project owner retains the services of a design professional; establishes the project visions, goals and functional needs; and places primary responsibility for the overall design with a principal design professional.
-One of the key elements highlighted within the performance requirements is the need for overall coordination of documents by the principal design professional as designated by the owner.
+The building, facility or project owner retains the services of a registered design professional; establishes the project visions, goals and functional needs; and places primary responsibility for the overall design with a registered design professional in responsible charge.
+One of the key elements highlighted within the performance requirements is the need for overall coordination of documents by the registered design professional in responsible charge as designated by the owner.
 The success of a performance-based design lies in the development of a performance solution to reach the desired objectives.
-Since there is often more than one design professional as a member of the design team, the owner should empower a single principal design professional with the authority to coordinate the design professionals in order to achieve a coordinated and complete performance-based design.
+Since there is often more than one design professional as a member of the design team, the owner should empower a single registered design professional in responsible charge with the authority to coordinate the design professionals in order to achieve a coordinated and complete performance-based design.

-103.3.1.3 Peer review
+102.3.1.3 Peer review

-To assist in the quality assurance process, the code official may require an independent design professional or recognized special expert to perform a peer review of one or more components of the performance-based design.
+To assist in the quality assurance process, the code official can require an independent design professional or recognized special expert to perform a peer review of one or more components of the performance-based design.
 If the code official does require such a review, the owner is obligated to furnish it at his or her expense.
 The peer reviewer plays an important prescreen role for the jurisdiction and serves as a critical review on assumptions, design approaches, hazard scenarios and other technical aspects of the design prior to local agency submittal.
 Peer review is most effective at the beginning of the development of designs, preferably long before proposed construction documents are submitted to the code official.

-103.3.1.4 Costs
+102.3.1.4 Costs

-As stated in Sections 103.3.1.1 and 103.3.1.3 of the code, the owner is responsible to acquire and fund all the design and support services including peer reviews, special experts and field observation by the principal and other design professionals.
-Section 103.3.1.4 covers any other additional responsibilities, such as contract review as required by the code official.
+As stated in Sections 102.3.1.1 and 102.3.1.3 of the code, the owner is responsible to acquire and fund all the design and support services including peer reviews, special experts and field observation by the principal and other design professionals.
+Section 102.3.1.4 covers any other additional responsibilities, such as contract review as required by the code official.

-103.3.1.5 Document retention
+102.3.1.5 Document retention

 Once a performance-based design has been approved and implemented, the owner is obligated to retain all documentation required on the premises and available for review by the code official.
-Post-implementation inspections may raise any number of questions concerning the assumptions, bounding conditions or other aspects of the original design.
+Post-implementation inspections might raise any number of questions concerning the assumptions, bounding conditions or other aspects of the original design.
 Part of the design documentation, more specifically the operations and maintenance manual, becomes the inspection handbook for that building or facility or part thereof.
 Changes to the original design, when proposed or noted on verification tours, must be evaluated in conjunction with this chapter and the original design documents to determine the proper course of action.
 Electronic storage and management tools such as BuildingSMART will be beneficial for such document retention and updating in the future.

-103.3.1.6 Maintenance
+102.3.1.6 Maintenance